-There are several different types of “summary proceedings” in California law, and the exceptions are detailed.
-We would be pleased to analyze any estate and tell you if you are eligible for a summary probate.
+There are several types of “Summary Probate proceedings” under California law, and the exceptions are detailed.
+We would be pleased to analyze any estate and tell you if you are eligible for a Summary Probate.
 If so, you can save substantial time and expense.
 Make sure you have the Estate Planning documents you need before it’s too late.
 Check out our Estate Planning preparedness checklist here: